Built to last

 The Division wasn't a very good game at release.
 It got there eventually, but it took multiple years and myriad updates.
 So when Ubisoft announced a sequel, the question was "Will they get it right this time?”

-And the answer is yes.
+The answer is yes.
 The Division 2 is still a fairly grounded game, and I'm more partial to Destiny's weird guns and space opera story myself.
 If you like modern military realism though, The Division 2 has plenty of loot-shooting to keep you occupied for days and days and days.
 "Finishing” the story is just the start too, as wrapping the campaign introduces a brand new faction and new subclasses for your character, and resets the world in the process.
 Then when you finish reclaiming Washington D.C. for a second time?
 It resets again.
 And again.
-Ubisoft's made it so you can basically keep playing The Division 2 forever if you'd like, and they've already started rolling out new end-game activities as well, including an eight-person raid.
+Ubisoft's made it so you can basically keep playing The Division 2 forever if you'd like, and once you hit World Tier 5?
+You can head back to Manhattan to play through the new Warlords of New York expansion.

 Sekiro: Shadows Die Twice